iconify/website/docs/articles/add-icon-set/index.md

 To add an icon set to Iconify, all you need to is [open an issue on Iconify icon sets repository on GitHub](https://github.com/iconify/icon-sets).

-In opened issue you:
+In opened issue you need to post:

-- Need to post a link to icons.
+- A link to icons.
 See below.
 - Each icon set has a prefix, such as `[icon]mdi-light`.
 You can post prefix you want be assigned to your icon set.

-In the roadmap for Iconify, publishing icon sets can be done directly from Figma.
-However, that functionality is in development and it will take a while to complete.

 ### Icon set source

 Icon sets are automatically updated several times a week.
 In order to update icon set, icons must be published and maintained by developer on one of the following sources:

 - Public git repository (GitHub, GitLab, etc...) containing SVG files.
 - NPM package containing SVG files.
 - Figma document.
-You need to share file and post link to it.
-It must be a Figma file, not community resource.
+You need to share the file and post link to it.

-Downloading an icon set from a third party website is not an option.
+Updates must be automated, so manually downloading icons from a third party website is not an option.

 ### Open source